Ableismus: Junger Mann benutzt einen Rollstuhl und arbeitet an einer Werkbank

 What does ableism mean for people with disabilities?

-To be treated Ableist means to be excluded from mainstream society in many areas and to be an exception.
-It is active discrimination when people with disabilities are not considered equal by non-disabled people.
-Many people with disabilities are not expected to be as capable, sometimes less expected, and they are often denied competencies.
+Being ableist means being excluded from mainstream society in many areas and representing an exception.
+It is active discrimination when people with disabilities are not viewed as equal to non-disabled people.
+Many people with disabilities are expected to have less, sometimes even less, and their skills are often denied.
 People of short stature or people in wheelchairs are often mentally underestimated, and those affected are often not perceived as full-fledged decision-makers.
 This type of discrimination can have many consequences: insecurity, identity problems, social withdrawal and even mental illnesses such as depression or anxiety disorders.

-A distinction can be made between two forms of discrimination: derogatory and revaluing ableism
+A distinction can be made between two forms of discrimination: derogatory and evaluative ableism

-• Derogatory ableism: active discrimination, pushing into the role of victim, offering help without being asked, compassion, companions being addressed instead of the person with a disability, using the familiar form without being asked
+• Derogatory ableism: active discrimination, pushing people into the role of victim, offering help without being asked, pity, accompanying people being addressed instead of the person with a disability, being on a first-name basis without being asked

-• Appreciative ableism: positive discrimination, praise for everyday things, heroic formulations
+• Appreciative ableism: positive discrimination, praise for everyday things, hero formulations

-It is the day-to-day planning of activities that makes it difficult for many people with disabilities.
-Accessibility, for example, is still not part of normality, there is still a responsibility to inform oneself whether there is barrier-free access, whether films are shown with subtitles, whether they are translated into sign language, etc. Habits are only slowly changing here, Events, institutions, etc. are marked.
+It is the everyday planning of activities that makes it difficult for many people with disabilities.
+Accessibility, for example, is still not the norm; there is still a responsibility to find out whether there is barrier-free access, whether films are shown with subtitles, whether translation is done in sign, etc. Habits are only slowly changing here, Events, institutions, etc. are marked.

 Another important point is the representation of people with disabilities in the media.
-The reporting is usually not at eye level, the protagonists are still portrayed in a clichéd way.
+The reporting is usually not done on an equal footing and the protagonists are still portrayed in clichéd ways.
 They are mostly reported on in the context of health and education; Children with disabilities are rarely found in parenting guides.
-The representation in films is often done by able-bodied actors.
-When disabled actors are shown, the focus is usually on the disability itself.
+The portrayal in films is often done by non-disabled actors.
+When disabled actors are featured, the focus is usually on the disability itself.

-Access and possible participation in life are still associated with great efforts.
-This is usually accompanied by a lack of access to resources and tools.
-People who cannot afford prostheses, high-tech wheelchairs, hearing aids and visual aids are excluded per se.
+Access and possible participation in life still require great effort.
+This is usually accompanied by a lack of access to resources and aids.
+People who cannot afford prostheses, high-tech wheelchairs, hearing aids and visual aids are inherently excluded.

 We are still in an intermediate state between making disability visible and taking it for granted.
-Inclusion succeeds above all when people with and without disabilities take action together and are also shown.
-It is therefore important to engage in exchange, to share experiences and to draw attention to unfair treatment.
-Above all, however, inclusion succeeds when each individual reflects on themselves: Do I treat my counterpart with respect, do I meet them as equals and do I show solidarity?
+Inclusion is particularly successful when people with and without disabilities take action together and are shown.
+It is therefore important to engage in dialogue, share experiences and draw attention to unfair treatment.
+Above all, inclusion succeeds when each individual reflects on themselves: Do I treat my counterpart with respect, do I meet them at eye level and do I behave in solidarity?
 Nobody wants to be devalued as the other.
 And this applies in every direction.

 We hope the blog post was able to give you an introduction to the topic.
 Do you have any questions or comments?
 We would be happy to receive your comments!